blakecole/blakecole-hugo-2/content/authors/admin/_index.md

     date_end: 2024-08-12
     summary: |
       - Developed lecture materials and planned field trips for a college-level introductory short course in oceanography.
-      - 120 hours of teaching experience as a lead instructor.
+      - 120 hours of teaching experience as the lead instructor.

   - position: Marine Engineer
     company_name: Virgin Hyperloop One